The 2017 Riverbank Rollick will be on Sunday 15 January 2017 at 11 am. Entries are now open.

 There are also tea, coffee and cakes.
 These are offered free to runners, but please bring money to donate to the club’s annual charity.

 Prizes – First 3 overall (M,F), First veterans 40, 45, 50, 55, 60, 65, and 70.

 – Team Prizes: men, 4 to score and women, 3 to score.

-Run under ARC (Association of Running Clubs) rules, permit number ARC 16/027.
+Run under ARC (Association of Running Club) rules, permit number ARC 17/025.

 There is a water station at Littleton, approximately 5.8 miles (9 km) from the start.

 The course offers different terrains, different places, different views… and is probably different to anything you’ve tried before.
-Challenging too, but very rewarding.
+Challenging too, yes… but sooooo enjoyable.

-Revised COURSE MAP Google map version (which can be exported as gpx for gps devices) Note that some sections are on private land with the owners’ permission only for the race.
-Please do not run the course for training but “stick” to paths clearly marked as public footpaths or bridleways.
+COURSE MAP PDF OS map version or Google map version (which can be exported as gpx for gps devices) Note that some sections are on private land with the owners’ permission only for the race.
+At other times please follow paths clearly marked as public footpaths or bridleways.